 The ears, mouth and eyes all need to work in a harmonious manner in order to have clear eyes and help avoid excessive tear staining.
 When a puppy is cutting its adult teeth it will tend to stain much more than when not.
 Once its adult teeth are completely in, you should have your Veterinarian check to see if there are any retained baby teeth.
 If so, you should make an appointment for your Vet to pull the retained baby teeth.
 (A good time to have baby teeth pulled is during your spay or neuter).
 Overcrowding or excessive teeth can be detrimental to maintaining good Maltese dental health.
-Always remember to have your Maltese teeth professionally cleaned by a licensed Veterinarian on a regular basis.

 Sometimes a Maltese that has changing hormones or going through heat cycles will have excessive tear staining.
 It is for the health of your Maltese to spay or neuter your dog at the appropriate age.
 Please consult with your professional breeder and licensed Veterinarian regarding spay & neuter of your pet.
 Dogs who are unaltered have a tendency to ‘mark their territory’ thus causing problems in house training and making a mess of your home!

 Ears must be healthy, clean, pink in color (not red or sensitive/hot to the touch) and free from brown or dark debris.
 If your dog has dark gunk or debris in its ears, you can bet that your Maltese will also have ear stains.
 Maltese can easily get ear infections or yeast infections due to excessive moisture..
 These 2 common issues can contribute to tear staining.
-A product called Zymox Otic with Hydrocortisone is a wonderful product for problematic Maltese ears.
-If this product doesn’t work, you may have to go to your vet for a prescription ear medication to clear things up.
+Please read my page on Ears for proper ear care.
+If ears are not properly cared for, you may have to go to your vet for a prescription ear medication to clear things up.

 Some Maltese owners choose to use antibiotics in their dogs food or treats.
 Antibiotics can work wonders on tear staining, but this is not for long term use.
-Different products on the market for tear staining are Tylan, AquaRobe drops or metronidazole.
+Different products on the market for tear staining are Tylan or AquaRobe drops.
 These antibiotics should only be used anywhere from 1-4 week periods, depending on which drug you use.